Voronoi conjecture for five-dimensional parallelohedra: Main theorem and the core of the proof

 By Lemma \ref{lem:5-free}, the main result of Section \ref{sec:free}, a five-dimensional parallelohedron $P$ satisfies the Voronoi conjecture if it has a free direction.
 Consequently, it will be sufficient to prove that every five-dimensional parallelohedron $P$ satisfies at least one of the following properties:

 \begin{enumerate} \item $P$ has a free direction; \item $P$ admits a canonical scaling. \end{enumerate}

 Let $P$ be a five-dimensional paralleloheron.
-By a result of Ordine~\cite{Ord} (see also \cite{Ord-arxiv}), if all dual 3-cells of $P$ are either tetrahedra, octahedra or pyramids, then $P$ admits a canonical scaling and therefore the Voronoi conjecture is true for $P$.
+We turn our attention to dual 3-cells associated with two-dimensional faces of $P$.
+By a result of Ordine~\cite{Ord} (see also \cite{Ord-arxiv}), if all dual 3-cells of $P$ are either tetrahedra, octahedra, or pyramids, then $P$ admits a canonical scaling and therefore the Voronoi conjecture is true for $P$.

 According to Corollary \ref{cor:cube}, the main result of Section~\ref{sec:cube}, if $P$ has a dual 3-cell combinatorially equivalent to a cube, then $P$ has a free direction.
-In this case the Voronoi conjecture is true for $P$, too.
+In this case the Voronoi conjecture is true for $P$.

 To this end, the situation that is still to be considered is as follows: at least one dual 3-cell for $P$ is a triangular prism, while every other dual 3-cell is a tetrahedron, a pyramid, an octahedron, or a prism.